mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas/4e-boolean-formulas.md

 title: (e) Boolean Formulas
 description:
 published: true
-date: 2022-02-26T00:16:22.678Z
+date: 2022-03-08T22:15:28.169Z
 tags:
 editor: markdown
 dateCreated: 2022-02-26T00:16:22.678Z
 ---

-These formulas operate on boolean types.
+These formulas operate on or output boolean types.
 They are based on PostgreSQL [logical operators](https://www.postgresql.org/docs/9.1/functions-logical.html).

 # And
 Compares values to see if both are true.
 See this table for return values: